dr-natetorious/TIM-7101-Statistics/Section_2_Designing_Experiments/Week3_Design/Readings/README.md

 - Evaluation apprehension due to concerns of confidentiality
 - Experimenter expectations influencing outcome data
 - Nesting independent variables too many levels

+## Designing and reporting experiments in psychology (2008)

+> Chapters 9-13 cover design of experiments, including concepts such as internal and external validity.
+Chapters 13 covers more advanced designs.
+Chapters 10-12 are most critical.
+Please note that while the textbook covers concepts within a psychology framework, the concepts apply to all fields.

+Harris, P. (2008).
+Designing and reporting experiments in psychology.
+New York, NY: McGraw-Hill Education.
+[ProQuest eBook](https://ebookcentral.proquest.com/lib/ncent-ebooks/detail.action?docID=345135).
+[DesignReportExperiments_Section2.pdf](DesignReportExperiments_Section2.pdf).

+### 9: Experiments, correlation and description

+This chapter provides an overview of the characteristics of experimentation.
+In a nutshell, there are `independent and dependent variables` (measurements) that are influenced to produce a change.
+This influence or `control` are the procedures that constrain the bounds of the experiment as a whole.

+Defining the control process is critical and must eliminate external threats, such as _a sleeping study with patients taking arbitrary other medications_.
+It can be challenging or impossible to draw meaningful conclusions for a study that uses dirty data.
+This point connects back to [TIM-8130 Data Mining](https://github.com/dr-natetorious/TIM-8130-Data_Mining), and how 80% of research is data curation.

+> An uncontrolled variable that changes along with our independent variable is known in the trade as a `confounding variable` (to confound = to confuse).

+### 10: Basic experimental design

+While designing an experiment is a relatively standard process, the choices of specific questions require more of an art form.
+For instance, _does driving with music impact performance_?
+This general question has many permutation such as what _aspect of music_ (indpendent) and what _driving statistic_ (dependent).
+Perhaps, the music is categorical such as genre or continuous like volume.
+Meanwhile, the statistic could be a measurement of speed consistency or alignment on the road.

+### What are the challenges with related samples

+Having many similar examples can remove extraneous factors that are specific to an individual.
+However, it can also lead to bias and result skew.
+One approach is to remove or compress these redundant values, but this can introduce `order effects`.
+An order effect occurs when the sequence of samples into the process creates a subtle dependency on the final results.

+One method for handling ordering effects is to use randomization.
+Another solution is use `counterbalancing` to make the _counts of preceeding item -> item_ approximately equal.